kurotom/getpycomic/README.md

                         1:[1,4],2:[5,9]
   --no-cbz              It only downloads chapters and does not create CBZ files.
   -e {selenium}, --engine {selenium}
                         Select engine to get data.
+Default `selenium`.
   -l {en,es,br,it,ru,de,fr}, --language {en,es,br,it,ru,de,fr}
                         Select language.
-Default is `es`.
+Default `es`.
-  --preserve            All images files is deleted or not after create CBZ files.
   --no-download         It does not configure the motor and does not prepare it.
   -s, --show            Show engine or not.
 Default is no.
   --verbose             Displays messages of all operations.
   -i, --interactive     Interactive Prompt for manga/comics search.
 By default the first item found is used.
   --debug               Show more messages for debug.
-  --no-preserve         Preserve manga/comic images.
-Default is true.
+  --no-preserve         Preserve or not the manga/comic images.
+By default the images are preserved.
   --size {original,small,medium,large}
-                        Select the size of the image.Default is `original`.
+                        Select the size of the image.
+Default is `original`.

 You can read your manga/comics wherever you want.
 ```